-It can be deeply satisfying to discover where your international roots lie and trace your ancestors in their places of origin.
-We’ve helped many clients with this, and if you’d like to do this yourself here is some information to help.
+It can be deeply satisfying to discover where your international roots lie and trace your immigrant ancestor’s origin.
+We’ve helped many clients do this, and offer the following tips to help you trace your own lineage.

 Often family stories will provide clues about where your ancestors came from “way back when.”
 With or without that as a start, there are some key records that will help you discover your ancestor’s origins.